CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 * outside person and vehicle identification.
 #### INF.2.A13 Planning and installation of alarm systems [planner]

 A consistent protection concept for the considered building SHOULD be developed.
-Only then should it be planned which alarm systems are required and installed for which building areas of the data center and how to deal with alarm messages.
+Only then should it be planned which alarm systems are needed and installed for which building areas of the data center and how to deal with alarm messages.
 The concept SHOULD always be adapted as the use of the building areas changes.
 A suitable alarm system (GMA) should be installed for the respective field of application.
 The messages of the GMA SHOULD be connected to an alarm receiving station in compliance with the applicable Technical Connection Conditions (TAB).
 The alarm receiving station SHOULD be reachable at all times and technically as well as personnel able to respond in a suitable manner to the reported hazard.
 The transmission path between the inserted GMA and the auxiliary service SHOULD be configured redundantly.
 All transmission paths SHOULD be tested regularly.

 #### INF.2.A14 Use of a network replacement system [planner, building services]

-The energy supply from the network of a power supply company () SHOULD be supplemented by a network backup system (NEA).
+The energy supply from the network of a power supply company () SHOULD be supplemented by a power supply system (NEA).
 The resources of a NEA SHOULD be checked regularly.
 In order to maintain the protective effect of an NEA, it SHOULD be regularly maintained (see INF.2.A10 * Infrastructure Inspection and Maintenance *).
 During these services, load and function tests as well as test runs under load should also be carried out.

 #### INF.2.A15 Surge protection device [Planner, building services]